Surgical approach (not a single operation, typical surgical responses to bleeding/coagulopathy)

 - Bleeding risk depends on procedure, platelet count/function, fibrinogen, portal HTN, and clinical bleeding history

-- Avoid reflex FFP to correct INR in non-bleeding patients; consider TEG/ROTEM and correct specific deficits (e.g. fibrinogen/platelets) for high-risk procedures
+- Avoid reflex FFP to correct INR in non-bleeding patients, consider TEG/ROTEM and correct specific deficits (e.g. fibrinogen/platelets) for high-risk procedures

 0 comments